A Patient Journey for Sexual Dysfunction

 If you are experiencing ejaculation problems, make an appointment to speak with your GP who may examine you or refer you to a specialist.
 As with erection dysfunction there are many different causes for issues with ejaculation ranging from physical to psychological and side effects of medicines or a poor lifestyle.
 With a wide range of potential causes and contributing factors, an initial visit to your doctor to discuss your specific situation will allow a correct diagnosis to be made.

 Your doctor will begin by discussing your symptoms, how long you have been affected by them, how your symptoms affect your ability to have sexual intercourse and whether there are any other physical or emotional symptoms which are affecting your day to day life.
 Your doctor may also carry out a physical examination, as well as recommending certain measures that can help you to overcome the problem.
 You can try some measures yourself, such as having sex again after the premature ejaculation, squeezing the penis in a particular way to prevent climax, or using certain creams and thicker condoms which will decrease sensitivity.
 For persistent cases, certain medications, therapy or surgery may help, however many of these treatments are not available on the NHS and should be considered as an alternative treatment which you may have to pay for.

-You can also find support among our community on our forums - in the erectile dysfunction forum.
+You can also find support among our community on our forums - in the sexual health forum.

 Sources used in writing this article are available on request.